moegts/reading-notes/class-02.md

 ## Chapter 2: “Basic JavaScript Instructions”
 #### JAVASCRIPT IS CASE SENSITIVE
-##### JavaScript is case sensitive so hourNow means something different to HourNow or HOURNOW.
+##### JavaScript is case sensitive so hourNow meaning ofs something different to HourNow or HOURNOW.

 ##### You should write comments to explain what your code does.
 ##### They help make your code easier to read and understand.